Aces High (film): US release

 The film was not shown in US cinemas.
 HBO premiered it in 1979.

 Legacy

 Howard Barker mentioned the film in a 2017 interview, joking "Was there ever a more ill-conceived project?” but adding, "I wouldn’t be in this house if I hadn’t written that.
 Never made any money out of the theatre.”

 The song "Aces High" by Iron Maiden is titled after and inspired by the film, although it is set during the Second World War, whereas the film takes place in the First World War.
 Iron Maiden frequently name songs after war films.

-The episode of Blackadder Goes Forth titled "Private Plane", during the aerial sequence, reuses scenes from Aces High.
+During the aerial sequence, the Blackadder Goes Forth episode "Private Plane" reuses scenes from Aces High.